MatthewPDingle/MineFPS/README.md

    Ammo pickups are scattered around the world.

-5. **Hostile Enemies (Robodogs):**
+5. **Hostile Enemy - Robodogs:**
-   Enemies patrol chunks, occasionally firing at the player.
+   Patrols the area, occasionally firing at the player.
 They respond to hits and explosions, and have their own simple AI logic for movement and targeting.

+6. **Hostile Enemy - Robodrones:**
+   Suicide drone that patrols the skies and tries to blow up the player by flying into them.

-6. **Explosions and World Deformation:**
+7. **Explosions and World Deformation:**
    Rockets cause explosions that remove blocks and leave bullet marks on impacted surfaces.
 The world updates rendering dynamically after block removal.

-7. **Bullet Marks and Visual Effects:**
+8. **Bullet Marks and Visual Effects:**
    Shots leave bullet marks on surfaces, and rocket blasts produce sparks and fireballs rendered as particle systems.

 ## Running the game